Education and experience

 For example, if you are talking about your written communication skills, be sure to discuss the papers you may have written while in school.
 What many candidates don't realize is that their applicable skills to a particular position do not have to come from work experience itself.
 It can also come from knowledge learned in the classroom or real-life applications.
 While a candidate may not have worked in an information technology position before, for example, if they have the skills gained in the classroom or even have completed certain types of work on their own, they can talk about this during the interview.

 In the Serious Talk webinar, Tom Latourette, managing partner at sales management and training company M3 Learning, also recommended putting a positive spin on your experiences.
-"Too many times we'll see people walk into in to the interview already assuming that, 'Oh, my background doesn't fit here,' instead of finding places that what I've done fits."
+"Too many times we'll see people walk into the interview already assuming that, 'Oh, my background doesn't fit here,' instead of finding places that what I've done fits."
 By taking a proactive approach to the interview and showing how you can help the employer, you are going to be much better off than taking a reactive approach and only focusing on what you have done professionally.
 The best game plan is to merge the two together.

 When a candidate is brought in for an interview, there is a reason for it.
 Employers will not spend their time speaking with candidates unless they think they might fit within either the position or organization.
 A candidate should never downplay their skills.
 If they are not right for a position, a candidate should feel free to ask if there is another position within the company where they might be a good fit, or where their skills are a better match.
 Knowing your skills is half the battle.